 We shall change the last sentence to “Hence, record keeping requirements or other requirements related to certification are not within the scope of this standard.”

 The IFOAM standard contains provisions for regional variations, in the form of regional or other exceptions.
-They can be permission granted to an operator to be excluded from the need to comply with normal requirements of the standard.
+They can be permission(s) granted to an operator to be excluded from the need to comply with normal requirements of the standard.
 These exceptions (or derogations) are to be understood as typically requiring approval from the control body (see definition of control body).
 Exceptions must be granted on the basis of clear criteria, with clear justification and for a limited time period only.
-In the context of third party certification, exceptions, and especially under the IFOAM Accreditation Program, these exceptions are left to the decision of the certification body and require certification body approval before being implemented.
+In the context of third party certification, and especially under the IFOAM Accreditation Program, these exceptions are left to the decision of the certification body and require certification body approval before being implemented.
 Under a PGS scheme, they would also require a decision by the relevant decision making level within the scheme, usually the same level as makes/validates the certification decisions.
-Under a CSA or other consumer-driven schemes, it is proposed that the producer submits exception requests to the decision of his consumer base.
+Under a CSA or other consumer-driven schemes, it is proposed that the producer submits exception requests to the decision of his/her consumer base.

 Comment OFIA, India: replace his/her by “their”.